cyberbotics/webots-doc/reference/proto-definition.md

 An interface field that is not linked to an internal PROTO field with an IS will produce a warning when parsed.
 This warning can be suppressed when declaring an interface field by using the `unconnectedField` keyword instead of `field` in the declaration.
-This is useful when the value of an interface field is used by some Lua code, for example to compute the value of an internal PROTO field.
+This is useful when the value of an interface field is used to 'store' relevant data that a `Supervisor` controller may wish to access, such as the speed limit for a stretch of road, or an object's radioactivity.

 It is an error for an IS statement to refer to a non-existent interface field.
 It is an error if the type of the field being associated does not match the type